Rachel-3/Rachel-3/README.md

 - **ReflectAI - Smart Mirror Personalization Suite**<br>
 A smart mirror that uses machine learning to recognize users and provide personalized information and recommendations.

+- **TimePlace**<br>
+A prototype web application that recommends the optimal meeting schedule and accessible venue based on participants' available times and preferred locations.
+(*Served as a mentor for this project, contributing to idea development, team guidance, and debugging support.*)
 <br><br>

 # 📜 Certifications